sumanjs/suman/README.md

 * extremely powerful, while aiming to be straightforward, clean, concise, consistent and accurate
 * designed with ES6 and ES7 in mind, including async/await and generators
-* simple but powerful dependency injection (DI/IoC) of values and dependencies,
+* very simple but powerful dependency injection (DI/IoC) of values and dependencies,
        * --> controlled by the developer (used primarily for injecting values acquired asynchronously, such as DB values)
        * --> inspired by familiar tools such as Angular and RequireJS
+       * --> completely optional, it's the developer's choice whether to incorporate DI or not

 * bdd interface
 * no globals whatsoever